Vanessa Hudgens: 2009–2017: Mainstream film and television

 In 2017, Hudgens played Emily Locke on NBC's comedy series Powerless, which was based on DC Comics characters.
 It was cancelled after one season.
 That same year, Hudgens was featured on Shawn Hook's single "Reminding Me" and starred in the music video.
 She hosted the 2017 Billboard Music Awards with rapper Ludacris, which premiered on May 21.
-Hudgens also served as a permanent judge alongside Nigel Lythgoe and Mary Murphy on the 14th season of the American reality dance show So You Think You Can Dance.
+Hudgens also served as a judge alongside Nigel Lythgoe and Mary Murphy on the 14th season of the American reality dance show So You Think You Can Dance.